How to Lose Weight While Breastfeeding Without Affecting Milk Supply

 Foods that elevate stress hormones lead to the constriction of the capillaries in the breasts, inhibiting the communication of nerves and hormones.
 These would include soda, coffee, black tea, green tea, etc. Women with chronically low supply may try to avoid these, it may be an experimentation process too.

-Cruciferous veggies like cabbage, brussel sprouts, cauliflower contain sulfur which can make breastmilk less tasty for some babies and even more difficult to digest.
+Cruciferous veggies like cabbage, Brussels sprouts, and cauliflower contain sulfur which can make breast milk less tasty for some babies and even more difficult to digest.
 Onion and garlic are in this same category although many babies actually like the taste of their mother’s milk when eating garlic.
+These foods can sometimes cause belly discomfort, especially for newborn babies.
+You can try reintroducing these foods once your baby’s digestive tract is a little more developed and matured in a few months.

 If your baby drinks less milk because it doesn’t appeal to him, or because he recognizes a taste that previously led to stomach upset, this may cause his mother’s supply to decrease.
 Cooking cruciferous veggies with dill, cumin, and mustard seeds may improve the milk’s flavor and digestibility.

-Breastfeeding takes a lot of energy in all aspects, but so worth all the love and bond that is formed between you and your baby.
-If you’re looking for more information on how to breastfeed with confidence, I cover everything I wish I knew before my son was born in my Breastfeeding with Ease online course.
+Breastfeeding takes a lot of energy in all aspects, but it is so worth all the love and bond that is formed between you and your baby.
+If you’re looking for more information on how to lose weight while breastfeeding without affecting milk supply, I cover everything in my L.E.A.N.
+Mamas program.

-Remember these tips to help you with your breastfeeding journey:
+Remember these tips to help you in your journey to lose weight while breastfeeding while not affecting your milk supply:

 - Care about what you put in your body!